IIT-EnergySystemModels/openTEPES/doc/md/QA.md

 - How to **ignore a generator**

-  > Don't assign a node to it in `oT_Data_Generation`, i.e., leave the node column empty
+  > Do not assign a node to it in `oT_Data_Generation`, i.e., leave the node column empty
   >
   > Set the initial period where the generator can be in operation beyond the year of study in `oT_Data_Generation`